 Ferox are not exclusively taken on lochs and under the right conditions they can be taken in rivers.
 In years gone by, in less enlightened times I know anglers used to travel to the river Gaur on Rannoch Moor to intercept ferox on their spawning runs.
 I also know of a river where a spate will create runs of ferox which came as a shock to my system for having fished this river in normal conditions I had caught nowt but tiddlers.

-During a spate I landed three wicked fighting fish of about two and a half pounds and lost an other half dozen, all on a bloody butcher - what day!
+During a spate I landed three wicked fighting fish of about two and a half pounds and lost an other half dozen, all on a bloody butcher - what a day!
 Where is this river?
 I'm saying nothing I just know that these fish were spectacular fighters, that's why I lost two thirds of the fish hooked.
 What I will tell you is that any of the locations listed on the Where to Fish for Arctic char section will hold ferox - rule of thumb no char no ferox.